serhattsnmz/notion-widgets/clockify-widget/readme.md

   <img src="assets/clockify.jpg" width="85%" title="hover text">
 </p>

+> :warning: **SECURITY NOTE!**
+> Use that widget in ***only your personal pages***.
+If the page will be published, you Clockify API key will be shown to the other people.
+If you publish your page by mistake, go Clockify account and regenerate new API key.

 ## Usage

 Get API key and workspace ID of your clockify account, add them as query parameters to following url and use it as embed link on your nation page!